 Randy Johnston is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization.

-Randy is best described as an individualist with exceptional talent.
-His friends and adversaries know that, and they realize that his abilities and highly refined work ethic make him a formidable foe.
-He grew up in West Texas, went to Brigham Young University on a track scholarship and earned his J.D. with honors from the University of Texas School of Law.
+Randy is an individualist-and as his good friend Mike McKool said of him, “a bit of a rascal.”
+He is a lawyer with exceptional talent and a strong creative streak.
+His friends and adversaries know that, and they realize that his abilities and refined work ethic make him a formidable foe.
+He grew up in the Panhandle area of Texas but lived all over because his step-father was a pipeline welder.
+He went to Brigham Young University on a track scholarship and earned his J.D. with Honors from The University of Texas School of Law.

-A reporter for a Park Cities newspaper called his home a shrine to the blues.
+A reporter for the Park Cities newspaper called his home a shrine to the blues.
 Randy’s extensive guitar collection and pictures of blues artists adorn the walls, and a stage is built into the den.
-Randy plays rhythm and slide guitar before substantial crowds at several local venues.
-“Music makes me a better lawyer,” Randy says.
-“It demands incredible discipline as well as enhancing my creative side.
-I use music to keep everyone listening to warnings about those who could do them harm.”
+“Playing the blues makes me a better person.
+And music makes me a better lawyer,” Randy says.
+“It demands discipline and enhances my creative side.”

 Randy often speaks on the following:

 - How to Avoid Being Robbed at Pen Point

 - What Makes A Valid Legal Malpractice Case

 - Keeping Your Life Out of the Courtroom